The Leadership Traits That Will Empower You—And Your Team

 Know when to let your team lead.

 “[Talking] about ego is really important.
 As leaders, we need to know when it’s on us, and we also need to know when to put our teams in front of us and let them lead and finding those opportunities for people to have those chances.
 I think it is important to challenge our team members.
-People get labeled very easy, and we should not allow that to happen as leaders.
+People get labeled very easily, and we should not allow that to happen as leaders.
 Having people’s back is really important.” ~Megan Malli

 So how can you use value-driven leadership to unlock your own personal development and foster that in your teams?
 As a leader, you can create a work environment where your employees have a sense of purpose and are motivated to make an impact.
 Together we can create work cultures that empower people to unleash their full potential.